 In almost every case, if the deceased died with a will, then the court will affirm who they named as the personal representative of the estate.
 In all cases, the court has to appoint someone to watch over the whole probate process.
 If the person died without a will, the court may have appoint someone if no one has volunteered.

 The personal representative’s first order of business is taking inventory of the assets.
 He or she needs to compile a list of all assets, and define their exact location and identity.
 The personal representative must also make sure that all of the deceased’s assets are secure.
 Next, once all the assets have been locked down and identified, the personal representative must place a value on most of them.
 Sometimes a professional appraiser is hired to place values on the assets.

 All creditors must be notified.
 This can be done either personally or publicly through some sort of publication like a newspaper.
 Then, the personal representative must look at all the claims that have been submitted by relevant creditors.
 If claims are outstanding, then the deceased’s assets are used to pay them.

 If the will is contested, then the personal representative has the duty to defend it.
 If it is contested, then the probate process comes to a stop until the issue is resolved in court.
 This is because the probate process depends on the outcome of the contest.
 Also, before probate can conclude, all the relevant federal and state taxes must be paid.
 Finally, once the probate process has concluded, the leftover assets are distributed to the relevant heirs and beneficiaries.

-The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Foss are experienced attorneys who know how to properly and effectively guide you through the probate process.
+The North Dakota probate attorneys at O’Keeffe O’Brien Lyson Attorneys are experienced attorneys who know how to properly and effectively guide you through the probate process.
 Call 701-235-8000 or 877-235-8002 today!

 Image courtesy of Nick Youngson